MellifluousBee/portal/README.md

 All users will come to this basic screen from which they can navigate to a calender, their profile, request off forms, and if they are a manager, to a schedule creation area.
 ![image](https://cloud.githubusercontent.com/assets/20831851/21670752/6c7bd33e-d2dc-11e6-846b-371c1113ca61.png)
+The individual profile page will have this information: